 - Install the new filter with the arrow motioning toward the heater to keep damage from happening.

-Flat filters ought to be replaced once a month, while pleated filters should be used for around three months.
-You could also buy a washable filter that will last about 10 years.
+Flat filters ought to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you could have to replace your filter sooner.